zimeke/Arduino-Clone/README.md

 # Arduino Clone
 This project involves creating a microcontroller similar to the Arduino UNO.
-The design and implementation were based on the guidance provided by the Robert Feranec.
+The design and implementation were based on the guidance provided by Robert Feranec (youtube/udemy educator).
 The project includes PCB layout design using Altium Designer, soldering the components, checking the soldered connections, programming, and testing the microcontroller.

 ![Arduino Clone](https://github.com/user-attachments/assets/ef1879f8-106a-4f77-97d0-3fa135d964d2)